 |Olympus E-PL8« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus E-PL8|

 |Olympus E-P5« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus E-P5|

 It is notable that the X-E3 has a microphone port, which is missing on the E-M10 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E3 and the Olympus E-M10 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-E3:

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.